rafiqru/3-getting-and-cleaning-Data/README.md

 # getting-and-cleaning-data-peer-reviewed-project
 Author: Mohammad Rafiqul Islam
-B

 Goal of the Project
-1.A tidy data set
+- A tidy data set
-2.A link to a Github repository with your script for performing the analysis 3.A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.
+- A link to a Github repository with the script for performing the analysis
+- A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+It is also included a README.md in the repo with your scripts, which explains how all of the scripts work and how they are connected.
-4.Analysis R Script
+- R Script

-Review Criteria
+Review Citeria
-Goal	Item	Link to Item
-Analysis R Script	run_analysis.R	R Script Link
+-The R Script (as"w-4-assignment.R")
-Tidy Data Set	Clean Data Set	Data Set Link
+Tidy Data Set	which is Clean Data Set	(as"tidydata,csv") Github Repo
-Github Repo	Repo	Repo Link
-Cookbook	CodeBook.md	Repo Link
+Cookbook	(as CodeBook.md0
-README	ReadingItNow	Repo Link
+README	(READ.md)